Below is a photographic copy of the original

 in favor of a more politically-acceptable legend.

-As DIO has occasionally noted (e.g.,
+As DIO occasionally notes (e.g.,

 DIO 1.2 [1991]